ixa-ehu/ixa-pipe-nerc/README.md

 nerc-models-$version.tgz package contains the models which can be called via the --model parameter in the tag CLI.

-### Features

-**A description of every feature is provided in the trainParams.prop properties file** distributed with ixa-pipe-nerc.
-As most functionality is configured in properties files, please do check this document.
-For each model distributed, there is a prop file which describes the training of the model, as well as a log file which provides details about the evaluation and training process.

-### Models

-We distribute the following models in the [nerc-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-resources-1.3.0.tgz) package.
 All models are trained with the averaged Perceptron algorithm as described in (Collins 2002):

 + **English Models**: